 Portability: A log file that contains relative references together with uriBaseId properties can be interpreted on a machine where the files are located at a different absolute location.

 Determinism: A log file that uses uriBaseId properties has a better chance of being “deterministic”; that is, of being identical from run to run if none of its inputs have changed, even if those runs occur on machines where the files are located at different absolute locations.
-For more information on this point, see Appendix F, “Producing deterministic SARIF log files”.
+For more information on this point, see Appendix F.

 Security: The use of uriBaseId properties avoids the persistence of absolute path names in the log file.
 Absolute path names can reveal information that might be sensitive.